Walking meditation: Mahāyāna

-Practitioners typically walk clockwise around a room while holding their hands in a gesture with one hand closed in a fist while the other hand grasps or covers the fist (叉手 (chā shǒu); rōmaji: shashu).
+In Zen Buddhism, kinhin is often done in between stretches of sitting meditation (zazen) as a break from prolonged sitting.
+The idea is to maintain the same meditative Zen mind throughout the walking period.
+Practitioners typically walk clockwise around the meditation hall or zendō while holding their hands in a gesture with one hand closed in a fist while the other hand grasps or covers the fist (叉手 (chā shǒu); rōmaji: shashu).
 During walking meditation each step is taken after each full breath.
 The pace of walking meditation can be either slow (several steady steps per each breath) or brisk, almost to the point of jogging.